ronannt/Projects/DMS/README.md

 # DMS (Database Management System) Project in Python 3 with MySQL

-This project is a Document Management System (DMS) developed in Python 3, utilizing an MySQL database.
-The application features a graphical interface built with PyQt5, robust error handling, and filtering functionalities to facilitate the management and retrieval of documents.
+This project is a Database Management System (DMS) developed in Python 3, utilizing an MySQL database.
+The application features a graphical interface built with PyQt5, robust error handling, and filtering functionalities to facilitate the data management.

 ## Features